binaryphile/sorta/README.md

     scope.
 Usually used to receive a return variable name as an argument to a function, then set that variable using `reta`.

-    Note that the variable name must also be explicitly locally set before calling `reta`.
+    Note that the variable name must also be declared `local` before calling `reta`.
 For example, if the variable name has been passed in as `$1`, the following will return the values "one" and "two" into that array:

         local "$1" || return
         reta '( one two )' "$1"

+    Since `$1`'s value may be malformed for an identifier, there is a return clause to indicate the error to the caller.

     `reta` prevents name collisions between the outer variable name and the variable names in your function scope.